 Free and impartial money advice.

 Visit the Student Finance Zone on The Student Room.

-Specialise in student discounts, deals & free stuff, as well as ways to make money quickly.
-Plus, everything you need to know about student finance.
+This site specialises in student discounts, deals & free stuff, as well as ways to make money quickly.
+Plus, it tells you everything you need to know about student finance.

-Get free advice from Citizens Advice to help you find a way forward, whatever problem you face.
+Get free and confidential advice from Citizens Advice to help you find a way forward, whatever problem you face.